 While (most) manufacturers clearly take security seriously, the nature of products in this market – which contain multiple software components from different sources – means it is much harder for manufacturers to have an overall comprehension of the cyber security performance of their products.

 The common failure factor in each test case is that the manufacturer was not aware of the identified issues, much less their contravention of new standards and IoT requirements, despite their commitment to security and internal processes.
-It is therefore equally hard to determine PSTI device compliance without independent, verified device testing.
+It is therefore equally hard to determine PSTI and RED device compliance without independent, verified device testing.